chdsbd/kodiak/bot/README.md

 ## Dev

-The follow shows how to run commands for testing and development.
-For information on creating an GitHub App for testing, please see <https://kodiakhq.com/docs/contributing>.
+The following shows how to run commands for testing and development.
+For information on creating a GitHub App for testing, please see <https://kodiakhq.com/docs/contributing>.

 ```shell
 # bot/